OxyContin Addiction Signs and Treatment Options for Recovery

 Outpatient treatment: An outpatient program benefits those with less severe OxyContin addictions who would be free to live at either their own home or a sober living home while continuing to work during treatment.
 Outpatient programs offer a variety of levels of care determined by the individual’s specific needs and whether there is a co-occurring mood disorder.
 Treatment involves individual therapy, group therapy, relapse prevention, life skills classes, and case management.

-The Treatment Specialist offers free locator services for finding effective treatment for OxyContin addiction.
-Take our complimentary assessment and allow our specialists to recommend the most appropriate treatment programs for an OxyContin dependency.
-A free insurance benefit check is also provided, so call The Treatment Specialist today at (866) 644-7911 to begin the process of recovery.
+The Treatment Specialist connects you to a treatment center who is able to guide you and offer you with treatment options.
+Receive a free insurance benefit check is also provided, call to speak to a Treatment Specialist today at (866) 644-7911 to begin the process of recovery.